2140data/react-btcpay-paybutton/README.md

 ## Documentation

-For more detailed information and advanced customization options, please refer to the [BTCPay Server Documentation](https://docs.btcpayserver.org/) and [React Documentation](https://legacy.reactjs.org/docs/getting-started.html).
+For more information and advanced customization options, please refer to the [BTCPay Server Documentation](https://docs.btcpayserver.org/) and [React Documentation](https://legacy.reactjs.org/docs/getting-started.html).

 ## Contributing